RileyFrancis/Obsidian/COURSES/CSE 4701/CSE 4701 - Homework 3.md

 - - -
 ### Question 1
 ![[CSE 4701 - HW3 - Q1-img.png]]

+Due to the limitations of the program that I was using to make this, I could not use double outlined shapes.
+Weak entity sets are the purple boxes with dashed outline and the pink diamonds are the identifying relationships for weak entity sets.
 ### Question 2
 Assume that all attribute types are `int`.
 ##### 1. Translate strong entities and un-nest composite attributes